Hichki: Marketing and release

 Hichki was one of the most anticipated Bollywood films of 2018 as the film marked the acting comeback of Mukerji after four years.
 She promoted it on television in five languages: Bengali, Bhojpuri, Hindi, Marathi, and Punjabi.
 According to her, the film has inspired her by its moral message and relevancy, saying that she wanted more people in the country to hear it as well.
 The trailer was released on 19 December 2017.
 The first poster for the film was released by the critic and trade analyst Taran Adarsh on his Twitter account on 26 December, showing a release date of 23 February 2018; Ritika Handoo from Zee News thought that Mukerji's pose on it was impressive.
 However, another poster came out on 1 February 2018 and the release date was postponed to 23 March.
 Sharma said that it was delayed because Indian student exams were starting around the first date.

 The promotion of Hichki started on 14 January 2018, during the celebration of Makar Sankranti.
 Mukerji went to Ahmedabad to interact with school students and her fans, and later to eight other cities.
 She also did promotion on several television shows, including Bigg Boss 11, Dadagiri Unlimited, and Dance India Dance.
 Mukerji continued it by interacting with the spiritual teacher Ravi Shankar at the inaugural session of the International Women's Conference.
 She spoke of her experience, "It will be amazing to be part of this session and hear him speak.
 Hichki is all about harnessing your positivity and inner peace to bring out the best in you and I'm going to speak about this in his presence.
 I look forward to this interactive session."
 In October, Mukerji visited five cities in China (Beijing, Chengdu, Guangzhou, Shanghai, and Shenzhen) to promote the film there.

 Hichki premiered on 23 March 2018 with the tagline, "What is life without a few hiccups".
-It was released on DVD in the NTSC widescreen format on 8 May, and premiered on television on 26 May.
+It was released on DVD in the NTSC widescreen format on 8 May 2018.
 The film was screened at the Shanghai International Film Festival on 15 June, the Indian Film Festival of Melbourne on 11 August, the International Film Festival of India in November, and the Giffoni Film Festival in July 2019.
 Malhotra told the Press Trust of India that the festival screenings were an honour for him and an opportunity to boost his career.
 The film was released in theatres in China on 12 October with the title Teacher with Hiccup.
 It was released in Taiwan as My Teacher with Hiccups on 2 November.
 Hichki is available for streaming on Amazon Prime Video and Apple TV+.